-All geographic areas of Duval County are affected by severe thunderstorms and the secondary flooding, power outages, lightning-generated fires, and storm-generated debris.
+Duval County and its jurisdictions are affected by severe thunderstorms and secondary flooding, power outages, lightning-generated fires, and storm-generated debris.
 Severe flooding and wind damage have both resulted in Presidential Declarations of Disaster for the County in the past.
 All of Duval County is vulnerable to tornados, although the risk for any given sector is low.
-Tropical cyclone and hurricane wind shear allows for thunderstorms to start spinning, which starts the processes that can lead to tornadoes.
+Tropical cyclone and hurricane wind shear allows thunderstorms to start spinning, which starts the processes that can lead to tornadoes.
 Tropical tornadoes typically occur in thunderstorms on the outer bands of a tropical cyclone where the warm humid air feeds into the cell.